 Scott Hudson – Communications Specialist

-Scott Hudson has a degree in Marketing and a background in creative design.
-He has 19 years of professional experience in advertising and marketing, software development and project management.
+Scott Hudson has a degree in Marketing and a background in creative design, advertising and marketing, software development and project management.
 He’s known for being imaginative and innovative, and coming up with new ways of doing things.
 Prior to joining the Cohen Clinic at Centerstone team, Scott worked as a creative and digital marketing consultant in Nashville, Tennessee, led software teams as an instructional design project manager in Norway and China, and spent a number of years as a creative team leader at multiple advertising agencies in Canada.
 His extensive client list includes NASA, the Discovery Channel, BP, Chevron and Air Canada.

 Cohen Clinic at Centerstone Groups and Workshops: